SciFunk/ArchaicAdaptationAdmixture/README.md

 # ArchaicAdaptationAdmixture
-Code to reproduce figures in our archaic adaptation and admixture paper
+Code to reproduce data in our archaic adaptation and admixture paper